AppiumTestDistribution/appium-reporter-plugin/README.md

 ToDo
-* Add examples of using plugin in readme
 * expose resize params as arguments
 * githooks for lint and pretty
 * github pipelines
 * unit tests
-* Simplify report saving in tests.
 * add tests for ios

 PS: Delete once above are done.
 Order if items is not priority.